SerpentChris/LogicMacros/README.md

-# LogicMacros
+# MacroLib
-Logic macros for Serpent that translate to smaller LLL/opcodes.
+Macros for serpent that are nice to have around.